EvoStream/SpiderWare/pages/home/home_quickstartguidelinux.md

-Check in terminal if SpiderWare is running by sending **`ps –e|grep spiderware** command.
-You should see
+Check in terminal if SpiderWare is running by sending **ps –e|grep spiderware** command.
+You should see:

 ```
 user@ubuntu:~$ ps –e|grep spiderware